hackclub/hackclub/workshops/seven_segment_display/README.md

 ## Setup

 We are going to use Tinkercad's interactive circuit builder, which is terrific.
 It's like building an Arduino circuit in real life.
-With the expertise, you gain from making this circuit online, recreating it with physical components should be a breeze!
+With the expertise you gain from making this circuit online, recreating your circuit with physical components should be a breeze!

 Go ahead and create an account in [tinkercad](https://tinkercad.com)

 ![Tinkercad](https://cloud-9sltbj02f.vercel.app/0tinkercad.png)

-You will be redirected to `Dashboard`.
+You will be redirected to the `Dashboard`.

 Now click on `Create new Circuit`.